janssenhenning/python-fleur-xml-design/source/index.md

 [filter the results](#filtering-results).
 It also allows us to express a unique location in the XML file with a single string, enabling us to define mappings between the locations in the XML file and their attached properties.
-Further as long as a XML file is not recursive, i.e. a tag can contain itselve, the number of the unique locations defined by absolute XPaths without complex syntax is finite.
+Further as long as a XML file is not recursive, i.e. a tag cannot contain itselve, the number of the unique locations defined by absolute XPaths without complex syntax is finite.
 ## Using the XML schema file